Complete Guide: Cost of Tarmac Driveways

 - Equipment hire, edgings, and drain covers – optional

-2. Tarmac driveway with an existing overlay (or an existing base)
+2. Cost of Tarmac Driveways with an existing overlay (or an existing base)

 A tarmac driveway can be installed over your existing driveway, as long as the previous one is still structurally sound.
 This is usually done when you want to renovate a tired-looking driveway.